emrakyz/sanitize_fs/README.md

 # High Level Overview on How It Does Actually Work
 1. Interpret the strings provided as a command line argument and convert them to full paths.
-2. Traverse all directories and files (excluding symbolic links, dotfiles directories and all of their contents and non-possessed files) with a **DFS** (depth-first search) algorithm.
-DFS method is used to prevent race conditions and parent-child problems (an upper level directory name being renamed before contents, therefore the contents get lost).
+2. Traverse all directories and files (excluding symbolic links, dotfiles directories and all of their contents and non-possessed files) with a [DFS](https://en.wikipedia.org/wiki/Depth-first_search) (depth-first search) algorithm.
+DFS method is used to prevent [Race Conditions](https://en.wikipedia.org/wiki/Race_condition) and [Parent-Child](https://en.wikipedia.org/wiki/Directory_(computing)) problems (an upper level directory name being renamed before contents, therefore the contents get lost).
-3. Create an array index from the findings by allocating enough memory based on the number of entries that will be renamed.
-A hash table could be used instead of arrays but mainly the data being processed is not that big here.
+3. Create an [Array Index](https://en.wikipedia.org/wiki/Array_(data_structure)) from the findings by allocating enough memory based on the number of entries that will be renamed.
+A [Hash Table](https://en.wikipedia.org/wiki/Hash_table) could be used instead of arrays but mainly the data being processed is not that big here.
 The overhead from the implementation wouldn't outweigh the benefits of the simplicity of arrays.
 4. Create threads based on the number of CPUs found on the machine.
 5. Split the entries evenly among all of the threads.
-Load balancing, work stealing or similar algorithms could also be used but since the renaming operation is mostly instant, they wouldn't provide many benefits here.
+[Load Balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), [Work Stealing](https://en.wikipedia.org/wiki/Work_stealing) or similar algorithms could also be used but since the renaming operation is mostly instant, they wouldn't provide many benefits here.
 6. Process entries depth by depth.
-The program keeps the record of the level of directory depth so it could only process one depth at a time in order to prevent race conditions, conflictions and parent-child problems.
+The program keeps the record of the level of directory depth so it could only process one depth at a time in order to prevent [Race Conditions](https://en.wikipedia.org/wiki/Race_condition), conflictions and [Parent-Child](https://en.wikipedia.org/wiki/Directory_(computing)) problems.
 A more complex method could be implemented to process even more entries concurrently; but the complexity would probably introduce more problems than benefits.
-7. A mutex lock is used to track all entries.
+7. [A Mutex Lock](https://en.wikipedia.org/wiki/Lock_(computer_science)) is used to track all entries.
 The lock won't be unlocked before every thread finishes processing all of the entries.
 8. All of the threads start renaming the entries at the same time by using the character replacement logic (**replace_chars** function).
 9. At the end, the lock is unlocked, and the parent directory is closed, and it is renamed individually.
 The same logic is also used for the indivudual files given to the program as command line arguments.
 Using threads for them are completely unnecessary since the process would be instant anyways.
 10. If the user runs the program with `-d` or `--dry-run` flag, everything would be mostly the same but they will be able to see the before-after results without actually renaming anything.